MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-designer.md

  After you add a tab, you can add groups to contain controls.

-#### Remove custom tabs from the Ribbon
+#### Remove custom tabs from the ribbon
- There are three ways to remove a custom tab from the Ribbon:
+ There are three ways to remove a custom tab from the ribbon:

 -   Right-click the designer, and then click **Remove Ribbon Tab**.